leongxingyu/tp/docs/UserGuide.md

 - To sort according to their names, use the `-sn` field.
 - To sort according to their quantity, use the `-sq` field.

-:bulb Some of the commands may require PID as a compulsory field.
+:bulb: Some of the commands may require PID as a compulsory field.
 Use `list` to obtain the required PID of the particular product you want to access.

 ### Example 1